-*- coding: utf-8 -*-

 # priors

-[docs]def create_uniform_prior_for(model, par): """ Use for location variables (position) The uniform prior gives equal weight in non-logarithmic scale. """ pval, pdelta, pmin, pbottom, ptop, pmax = par.values print(' uniform prior for %s between %f and %f ' % (par.name, pmin, pmax)) # TODO: should we use min/max or bottom/top? low = float(pmin) spread = float(pmax - pmin) if pmin > 0 and pmax / pmin > 100: print(' note: this parameter spans several dex.
-Should it be log-uniform (create_jeffreys_prior_for)?') def uniform_transform(x): return x * spread + low return dict(model=model, index=par._Parameter__index, name=par.name, transform=uniform_transform, aftertransform=lambda x: x)
+[docs] def create_uniform_prior_for(model, par): """ Use for location variables (position) The uniform prior gives equal weight in non-logarithmic scale. """ pval, pdelta, pmin, pbottom, ptop, pmax = par.values print(' uniform prior for %s between %f and %f ' % (par.name, pbottom, ptop)) low = float(pbottom) spread = float(ptop - pbottom) if pbottom > 0 and ptop / pbottom > 100: print(' note: this parameter spans several dex.
+Should it be log-uniform (create_jeffreys_prior_for)?') if pmin != pbottom or ptop != pmax: raise UserWarning("in BXA v5, priors now use bottom/top soft parameter limits instead of hard parameter limits.") def uniform_transform(x): return x * spread + low return dict(model=model, index=par._Parameter__index, name=par.name, transform=uniform_transform, aftertransform=lambda x: x)